krisrak/appframework-angularjs/README.md

 appframework-angularjs-directive
 --------------------------------

-`appframework-angularjs-template` folder has a simple `App Framework` example with `angularJS` that shows how to use angular directives to elements in `App Framework` panel.
+`appframework-angularjs-template` folder has a simple `App Framework` example with `angularJS` that shows how to use angular directives to create an element in `App Framework` panel and load data in it.

 =